hainayanda/Artisan/Example/Pods/Pharos/README.md

 ## Mapping Value

 You could change the value from your `Observable` to another by using mapping.
-Mapping will add new Relay under previous one:
+Mapping will add a new Relay under the previous one:

 ```swift
 class MyClass {